-For the Advanced category, teams are required to attend the Advanced Category Launch Campaign, which will be held in Alberta, in early May, 2024 (TBC).
+For the Advanced category, teams are required to attend the Advanced Category Launch Campaign, which will likely be held in Alberta, in late April, 2025 (TBC).
 The participating teams will be required to raise the necessary funding in order to travel there.
 The CSDCMS will provide return bus transportation between Calgary airport and the launch campaign sites.